happypeter/LGCB/book/book_intro.md

 about something hard, but rather about helping you out when you are lost in the vast ocean of Linux knowledge.

-If you just migrant from other country (maybe some nasty place named MS-windows), and you want to live free in the kingdom of Linux.
-And Hey I am Peter, your new friend here, I will show you with this book the most important languages you should speak(not only C, but something like python, xml...), new tools you can not leave without(bash as a new way to talk to your computer, vim as a editor, git to do version control and a lot more...), and of course when I am busy, you can study in this library(lots of wonderful links to good books, with my comments go along).

 Note that this book is very ubuntu-centric.
 There are many kinds of Linux (distros to be precise), ubuntu is now the most popular one .
 Playing with only one distro can effectively avoid talking about dark corners, add the